Tsitsi Masiyiwa: Philanthropy and social impact

 In 1996, Masiyiwa and her husband, Strive Masiyiwa, co-founded Higherlife Foundation.
 The foundation invests in education, health and sustainable livelihoods in Africa.
 Its programs include scholarships for orphaned and vulnerable children, support for academically gifted students, maternal and neonatal health initiatives efforts to eliminate neglected tropical diseases and cholera and training in climate-smart agriculture.
 Higherlife Foundation has also established emergency operations centres in Zimbabwe.

 In 2017, Masiyiwa established Delta Philanthropies for impact investing and grant-making.
 Delta Philanthropies aims to address poverty through strategic partnerships and innovative development models.

 Leadership and influence

 Masiyiwa serves as Board Chair of Higherlife Foundation and Delta Philanthropies.
 She is also a board member of the END Fund, Masana wa Afrika and Co-Impact.
 She is a member of the Sesame Workshop Global Advisory Group, the International Advisory Board for Texas A&M University, the Yale Institute of Global Health Advisory Board, the King's Trust International Africa Advisory Board and the Kenjin-Tatsujin International Advisory Council.

 In 2014, Masiyiwa helped establish the African Philanthropy Forum, serving as a founding board member and Board Chair from 2016 to 2022.
 She advocates for the elimination of neglected tropical diseases and was appointed Board Chair of the END Fund in 2023.

+In 2025, she was named one of the 19 Influential African Women in International Development by Leading Ladies Africa, alongside Caroline Kouassiaman, Jessica Horn, and Hafsat Abiola.